Lance Wilkinson

 Lance Wilkinson (also Hails) is a fictional character from the Australian soap opera Neighbours, played by Andrew Bibby.
 He made his first on-screen appearance on 9 August 1995.
 Bibby was cast in the recurring role of Lance after an audition.
 After a year, Bibby auditioned for another character called Jon and the writers chose to turn him into Lance.
 Lance was a bookish, paranoid boy, with a kind heart and keen wit.
 Lance departed on 29 March 2001, but Bibby reprised his role in July 2005 for the show's 20th anniversary, in 2018 and also for the final episode in 2022.
+Bibby reprised his role in a flashback sequence the following year.

 Casting

 Neighbours was Bibby's first major long-term role.
-Bibby said he went for a general audition, where there were five parts available.
+He went for a general audition, where there were five parts available.
 Bibby was given the role of Lance, a three-month occasional role.
 A year later, Bibby auditioned for another character called Jon, who the writers decided to turn into Lance.
 During the audition, Bibby had to share a scene with various girls to see how they looked together as twins.
-Brooke Satchwell, an actress Bibby had met before, came in and was given the role of Lance's sister, Anne.
-Bibby's first day of filming was on location outside the coffee shop set, a day later the actor had to perform a kissing scene with his co-star Rebecca Ritters (Hannah Martin).
-Bibby said it was "a bit embarrassing!"
+Brooke Satchwell, an actress Bibby had met before, came in and was given the role of Lance's sister, Anne Wilkinson.
+Bibby's first day of filming was on location outside the coffee shop set, a day later the actor had to perform a kissing scene with his co-star Rebecca Ritters (Hannah Martin), which he said was "a bit embarrassing!"
+Bibby was fifteen years old and still in school when he joined the cast.
+He eventually completed his VCE without taking a break from the serial.
+Of joining Neighbours, the actor stated "I was excited and a bit nervous when I started.
+At the time it was just another job for me and I didn't really know how long it would last."